skyfe79/Awesome/README.md

 ## Rust

+- [ggsql](https://github.com/posit-dev/ggsql) - A SQL extension for declarative data visualisation based on the Grammar of Graphics.
 - [claw-code](https://github.com/ultraworkers/claw-code) - The repo is finally unlocked. enjoy the party!
 The fastest repo in history to surpass 100K stars ⭐.
 Join Discord: https://discord.gg/5TUQKqFWd Built in Rust using oh-my-codex.
 - [grafeo](https://github.com/GrafeoDB/grafeo) - Grafeo is a pure-Rust, high-performance graph database that can be embedded as a library or run as a standalone database, with optional in-memory or persistent storage.
 Grafeo supports both LPG and RDF and all major query languages.
 - [OpenSquirrel](https://github.com/Infatoshi/OpenSquirrel) - For people who get distracted by agents.
 A native Rust/GPUI control plane for running Claude Code, Codex, Cursor, and OpenCode side by side — because if you're going to be squirrely, you might as well optimize for it.